-Over the years we have successfully rehabilitated many birds, including Kestrels, Hobbies, Merlins, Peregrine Falcons, Buzzards, Sparrowhawks, Goshawks, Tawny Owls, Barn Owls, Little Owls and Short-eared Owls.
+Over the years we have successfully rehabilitated many birds, including Kestrels, Hobbies, Merlins, Peregrines, Buzzards, Sparrowhawks, Goshawks, Tawny Owls, Barn Owls, Little Owls and Short-eared Owls.

 The birds are brought to us for a variety of reasons, such as injuries from flying into windows or being hit by cars, but by far the most common reason is a young bird of prey that cannot fend for itself through the winter.
 The birds are brought to us by members of the public, vets and the RSPCA.